LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 ## Usage
 {:#usage}

-The usage of an open-source project without the use of any tracking software is a picture that is always incomplete.
+A measure of the usage of an open-source project without the use of any tracking software is a picture that is always incomplete.
 Nevertheless, we analyze the usage of Components.js in this section on two aspects: empirical usage via available metrics, and in-use analysis of specific projects.
 We discuss these two aspects hereafter.